coreybutler/iam/README.md

 ## Tracing Permission Lineage

 There are situations when it is useful to know how/why a privilege was assigned to a user.
 For example, it's not uncommon to ask questions like "why does/n't John Doe have permission to the administration section?".
 The lineage system is designed to trace a permission back to the authorization source.
+In other words, it helps identify which group, role, or inheritance pattern ultimately granted/denied access to a resource.

 The `IAM.Group` and `IAM.User` objects both contain a `trace()` method for this.
 This method requires two arguments: `resource` (string/`IAM.Resource`) and `right` (string/`IAM.Right`).

 Consider the following, where a system resource called `admin portal` exists, but everyone is denied access by default.
-A special role called `administrator` is created, which grants access to the `admin portal` resource.
+A role called `administrator` is created, which grants access to the `admin portal` resource.
 Using this structure, only members of the `administrator` role should have access to the `admin portal` resource.

 ```javascript
 // Create a system resource and rights.